CelestiaProject/Celestia/INSTALL.md

 ## Celestia Install instructions for Windows (MSVC)

-Currently to build on Windows you need a Visual Studio 2015 or later, CMake and vcpkg (*).
+Currently to build on Windows you need Visual Studio 2015 or later, CMake and vcpkg (*).

 Install required packages: